 How do I report a barking dog?

 If you are met in a non-cooperative spirit and come away feeling that you have no choice but to report the owner, then you are within your rights to present your noise evidence and make a noise complaint to the Environmental Health Department within your local authority.

-Barking Dogs.
-The RSPCA and Police
+Barking dogs.
+The RSPCA and the police

 Do not approach the Police or the RSPCA for a barking dog as it is not their function to deal with such cases.
 If for example there has been or was going to be a breach of the peace between people, or that the RSPCA had grounds to visit the property on animal welfare issues, then that could be a different matter.
 Make a noise complaint to the Environmental Health Department within your local authority.